What is Quality Assurance(QA)? Process, Methods, Examples

 - Do - Development and testing of Processes and also "do" changes in the processes

 - Check - Monitoring of processes, modify the processes, and check whether it meets the predetermined objectives

-- Act - Implement actions that are necessary to achieve improvements in the processes
+- Act - A Quality Assurance tester should implement actions that are necessary to achieve improvements in the processes

 Sometimes, QC is confused with the QA.
 Quality control is to examine the product or service and check for the result.
-Quality assurance is to examine the processes and make changes to the processes which led to the end-product.
+Quality Assurance in Software Engineering is to examine the processes and make changes to the processes which led to the end-product.

 Examples of QC and QA activities are as follows: